Last Updated: July 13, 2024

 Career

 Blanc began his radio career at the age of 19 in 1927 when he booked a role on the KGW program "The Hoot Owls."
 His ability to provide voices for multiple characters impressed the show's producers.
 He moved to Los Angeles in 1932 but then returned to Portland a year later.
-In 1933, he moved to KEX to produce and co-host his "Cobweb and Nuts" show which played Monday through Saturday.
-He later returned to Los Angeles and joined Warner Bros. in 1935.
+In 1933, he moved to KEX to produce and co-host his "Cobweb and Nuts" show, which aired Monday through Saturday.
+Mel later returned to Los Angeles and joined Warner Bros. in 1935.
 He was a regular on the NBC Red Network show "The Jack Benny Program" and played various voice roles.
 He continued to work on the show until it ended in 1955.

 Meanwhile, the world of animation was beginning to develop.
-In December of 1936, Blanc had joined Leon Schlesinger Productions, which was producing short theatrical cartoons for Warner Bros.
-The first cartoon Blanc worked on was "Picador Porky" in 1937.
+In December 1936, Blanc joined Leon Schlesinger Productions, which was producing short theatrical cartoons for Warner Bros.
+The first cartoon Mel worked on was "Picador Porky" in 1937.
 He soon after received his first starring role as the character of Porky Pig in "Porky's Duck Hunt," which also marked the debut of Daffy Duck, voiced by Blanc.

 From this point onward, Blanc became a prominent vocal artist for Warner Bros., voicing a wide variety of "Looney Tunes" characters.
-In 1940, the he debuted the character of Bugs Bunny in "A Wild Hare."
+In 1940, he debuted the character of Bugs Bunny in "A Wild Hare."
 He popularized the character's catchphrase, "Eh, what's up, doc?"
-Blanc also developed the voice and laugh of Woody Woodpecker for the cartoon produced for Universal Pictures.
+Mel also developed the voice and laugh of Woody Woodpecker for the cartoon produced for Universal Pictures.
 However, he later signed an exclusive contract with Warner Bros. and stopped voicing the character.

 hil Rudge/Evening Standard/Getty Images